staydecent/atom/README.md

 Basically re-implemented the [Redux](http://gaearon.github.io/redux/) API without ES6 syntax and some of the top-level API exports.

-Using `atom` to manage application state results in an extremely easy to reason with flow of events.
-This is because `atom` does so little.
-Actually, it prevents you from doing too much as well. ;)

 ## Concepts

 1. You're application state is hidden within the `atom` function.
 It cannot be